 They’re nearly invisible, but they’re not magical.
 Technically speaking, at-home clear aligners use roughly the same technology that Invisalign uses.
-This starts with your impressions which a dental professional will use to design a series of clear trays that gently move your teeth to their final destination.
+This starts with your impressions or scans, which a dental professional will use to design a series of clear trays that gently move your teeth to their final destination.

 Does either service provide free whitening treatment?

-Do AlignerCo and Smile Direct have aggressive upsells?
+Do AlignerCo and Candid have aggressive upsells?

-How do I know If at-home aligners are right for me?
+How do I know if at-home aligners are right for me?

 Many people are good candidates for at-home treatment.
 In general, the only people who should automatically steer clear of at-home aligners are people with significant bite issues.
 If underbite, overbite, crossbite, etc. is the cause of your misalignment, then clear aligners may not be able to permanently correct your issue.

 Individuals with implants may still be able to get treatment.
-To know for sure, you’ll need to take an impression kit with either service.
+To know for sure, you’ll need to complete an impression kit with AlignerCo, or schedule an in-person dental consultation with Candid.
 They’ll let you know for sure if you are a candidate or not.
-If you are not a candidate, you’ll get a refund for the price of the impression kit.
+If you are not a candidate, AlignerCo will give you a refund for the price of the impression kit.

 If I lose my aligners during or after treatment, do I have to pay for new ones?